metaworm/luac-parser-rs/README.md

 # luac-parser (in English)

-lua bytecode parser, currently support lua51, lua53, lua54
+lua bytecode parser, currently support lua51, lua53, lua54, luajit

 This is part of [metaworm's luadec][luadec], which is the best lua decompiler at present